To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 When reporting Overtime expenses for a border security or preparedness grant on an FSR you must complete and upload a Personnel Overtime Summary Form for each overtime line item.
 (Under “Forms”)

 Internal controls.
 Charges must be supported by a system of internal controls which provides reasonable assurance that the charges are accurate, allowable, and properly allocated.
-Per the Fair Labor Standards Act (FLSA) nonexempt employees must maintain timesheets indicating the total number of hours worked each day.
-If the agency excludes exempt employees from completing a timesheet, written policies and procedures stating as such should be in place.
+Per the Fair Labor Standards Act (FLSA) nonexempt employees must maintain timesheets indicating the total number of hours worked and any leave taken each day.
+If the agency excludes exempt employees from completing a timesheet, written policies and procedures stating this should be in place.

 Documentation.
 All timekeeping records (timesheets, time and activity reports and certifications) must be signed (manually or electronically) by the employee and a supervisory official having firsthand knowledge of the work performed, and the documentation must be incorporated into grantee’s official records.
 Grantees must have written procedures in place when the agency allows employees and/or supervisors to sign documents electronically.
 Salaries and wages of employees used in meeting cost sharing or matching requirements on Federal awards must be supported in the same manner as salaries and wages claimed for reimbursement from Federal awards.